 The ZSRU Chapter began as an independent student group but became a NYRA affiliate to further their success.

-iPod Ban.
 The Zionsville Student Rights Union formed in response to an iPod ban at Zionsville Community High School.
 On March 3, 2008 the high school administration sent out a memo informing the school that a comprehensive ban on iPods within the school would be rigidly enforced.
 Steve Ross and Taylor Campi decided to form the Zionsville Student Rights Union and immediately began recruiting.
 By the end of March, a quarter of the student body had registered.
 The newly formed Zionsville Student Rights Union appointed a board, drafted organizing documents and outlined their three main purposes which were to defend student rights, advance student interests and serve the community and its youth.
 The ZSRU introduced themselves to the administration on March 19, 2008.
 Over the course of the spring, chapter leadership held several productive meetings with the administration and became to be recognized as a respected voice of the student body.
 Thanks to these meetings the school ended the iPod ban, stopped teachers from reading student text messages from confiscated cell phones, discussed a controversial Athletic Code of Conduct and worked to permit students freer access to restrooms.
 The Union became an official local affiliate of the National Youth Rights Association on October 10, 2008.

 Final Exam Reform Initiative.
 The ZSRU met with the school’s principal in the summer of 2008 and began a long series of negotiations with the school administration and faculty toward a goal of granting seniors who maintained a certain grade in the class an exemption from final exams.
 In the fall the chapter administered a survey of the school’s teachers to get their feedback on the current exam structure and found that a majority of them favored change.
 With the teachers on their side the ZSRU and the school administration formed a nine member teacher committee to discuss changes to the school’s exams.
 In the end the committee endorsed ZSRU’s proposal and recommended that seniors with a 90% or above in any given class be exempt from that class’s spring final exam.
 This plan was put into place in the spring of 2009.

-Sleep to Succeed.
 The Sleep to Succeed Project was an initiative to rearrange school start times between primary and secondary schools in the Zionsville Community School (ZCS) district.
 The project originated in an AP English class, in which ZCHS senior Erica Park presented compelling information regarding the effects of school start time on student academic performance and student health—both physical and psychological.
 In her research, Park concluded that starting school later for adolescents, and in exchange earlier for elementary students, would be beneficial to all parties involved.
 The Zionsville Student Rights Union recognized the importance of this change and adopted Park’s proposal as an official campaign.
 Chapter leaders met with the school administration, the school board, athletic directors, transportation boards and other stake holders about their Sleep to Succeed plan.
 All were impressed with the research and arguments put forward by ZSRU, but many obstacles stood in their way.
 Changing the start time affects bus schedules for elementary schools and middle schools in the district as well as schedules for all sports teams in their division.
 ZSRU conducted extensive research on how the change could be implemented with minimal disruption to the athletics schedule.
 At a school board meeting in the spring of 2010, the Zionsville school board voted unanimously in favor of pushing back the start time from 7:30 am to 8:15 am.
 ZCHS became one of very few high schools to take this step that all experts agree is best for students, and only did so due to committed student advocacy.

 The Zionsville C.A.R.E.S.
 Campaign.
 In January 2009, the ZCHS SADD (Students Against Destructive Decisions) chapter began discussing a proposal for random student drug testing at the school.
 The ZSRU got wind of these discussions quickly, and developed two strategies for combating this dangerous idea.
 The first strategy involved proposing a partnership between SADD and the ZSRU to find alternative methods of drug abuse deterrence; the second strategy was a full-blown offensive—a plan for a massive and crushing public opinion campaign aimed at fighting any attempts to implement random student drug testing.
 After some discussion (and internal strife in the SADD chapter) a partnership between the organizations was formed to seek open, honest and comprehensive drug education instead of drug testing.
 The ZCHS Assistant Principal offered SADD & the ZSRU an opportunity to speak at a Town Hall Community Conversation.
 On April 30, 2009, the ZSRU and SADD presented the material to a group of over 150 students and Zionsville residents.
 Steve Ross opened the “Community Conversation” with a ten minute presentation explaining why drug testing is ineffective, citing a University of Michigan study on the subject.
 Ross also gave an overview of the cost inefficiency of random drug testing, providing the average prices per student for different types of drug tests.
 Finally, Ross presented what the ZSRU and SADD agreed would be the ideal educational plan to combat dangerous drug abuse while keeping the fourth amendment safe too.
 The meeting was then opened into a discussion, in which ZSRU & SADD leadership fielded questions and addressed concerns.
 The meeting was an enormous success, and won the ZSRU a great deal of public praise and support.
 Public opinion seemed to be staggeringly against random drug testing in the community’s schools.
 The meeting also garnered a bit of publicity after an article in the Zionsville Times-Sentinel.
 On May 12, 2009, ZSRU leadership met with Zionsville Chief of Police Rick Dowden, who at the meeting suggested using federal grant money to create a voluntary counseling/treatment program coupled with education for both students and parents.
 The meeting went very well, and the group left with a plan to implement a two-pronged program, based on education and rehabilitation, that will promote responsibility in decision-making with regard to substance abuse.
 The campaign has since been renamed “Zionsville C.A.R.E.S.”
 (Community Action for Responsibility and Education against Substance-abuse) to reflect the fact that random drug testing is no longer regarded as even a viable possibility in the Zionsville community.